twandylue/project-1-starter/README.md

   Unix-based systems, printing to the screen is the same as writing to a special file known as **standard output**, or `stdout` for short.

 Sounds easy, right?
 It should.
-But there are a few details\...
+But there are a few details...

 ### Assumptions

 - **String length**: You may NOT assume _anything_ about how long a line can be.
 I.e., it may be VERY long, or quite short.
 - **File length**: You may NOT assume _anything_ about how large a file is.
-Thus, you may have to read in a very large input file\...
+Thus, you may have to read in a very large input file...

 ### Errors You Need to Handle